Lawlzee/UnityMapGenerator/README.md

 # Procedural Stages

-Procedural Stages replaces conventional static terrains with procedurally generated environments, offering a fresh and varied experience with each stage while striving to maintain the familiar feel of vanilla stages.
+Procedural Stages introduces new procedurally generated environments, providing a fresh and varied experience for each stage while preserving the familiar feel of the vanilla stages.
+Additionally, it enhances the vanilla stages by incorporating custom themes to them.

 [Changelog](https://thunderstore.io/package/Lawlzee/ProceduralStages/changelog/)